 TAKE A CLOSER LOOK...
-GOOGLE SLIDE SET: TEACHING SLIDE Each lesson includes a teaching slide.
+GOOGLE SLIDE SET: TEACHING SLIDE

 This slide includes a lot of the same information on the anchor chart.

 It is a great slide to display during the teach/model portion of your lesson.
 It will help you clearly communicate the objective to your students.